sleepeybunney/maelstrom/README.md

 * The first time you run the randomiser it will make backups (.bak) of various files in the FF8 folder tree -- don't touch those!!
 If they get lost or corrupted you will need to restore/reinstall the game through Steam before running Maelstrom again.

-* If "Fixed Seed" is unchecked, a new seed number will be generated for each run.
-Checking the box allows you to use the most recent one again, or enter your own.
-(There are many explanations online for what an RNG "seed" is, but basically if you use the same number twice you will get the same results from the randomiser both times)
+* If "Set Seed" is unchecked, a new seed number will be generated for each run.
+Checking the box will allow you to enter your own.
+You can find a list of your most recent seeds on the "History" tab.
+(There are many explanations online for what an RNG "seed" is, but basically if you use the same number twice with the same settings, you will get the same results from the randomiser both times)

 * Card locations in the spoiler file are currently incomplete.
 The field names are all there but the NPC descriptions are largely unhelpful.